Procedures to Clean Up Blood Spills Safely

-What is the proper procedure for cleaning up blood spills?
 When it comes to blood, even the smallest spills can pose a large health threat.
-As a result, certain procedures should be followed to limit potential bloodborne pathogen exposure and ensure the site is thoroughly cleaned and sanitized.
+As a result, certain procedures should be followed to limit potential bloodborne pathogen exposure and ensure the site is thoroughly cleaned and disinfected.

 The Risk of Cleaning Blood Spills on Your Own

-Many guides online can teach you how to clean up blood spills on your own; however many fail to disclose the risks that come with coming into contact with blood and the risk of contracting bloodborne pathogens, including, “Hepatitis C, malaria, syphilis, babesiosis, brucellosis, leptospirosis, arboviral infections, relapsing fever, Creutzfeld-Jakob disease, and viral hemorrhagic fever,” Hepatitis B, and even HIV.
+Many guides online can teach you how to clean up blood spills and other bodily fluids on your own; however many fail to disclose the risks that come with coming into contact with blood and the risk of contracting bloodborne pathogens, including, “Hepatitis C, malaria, syphilis, babesiosis, brucellosis, leptospirosis, arboviral infections, relapsing fever, Creutzfeld-Jakob disease, and viral hemorrhagic fever,” Hepatitis B, and even HIV.

 “Although bloodborne pathogens can be deadly, there’s no specific way to know if another individual carries them, short of direct communication, which is not always possible.
 In many cases, the person themselves may be unaware they are a carrier.
 For this reason, it is always important to be cautious around blood, and ensure that any biohazardous materials are cleaned up thoroughly and efficiently.”

-Even if you use a registered disinfectant product with a broad spectrum kill claim, not all pathogens will be eliminated.
+Even if you use household disinfectant, not all pathogens will be eliminated.
 The only certain way to know that your family won’t be at risk of potential infection is by calling the experts at Aftermath.
 We use adenosine triphosphate (ATP) testing upon completion, which detects any organic material residue left on surfaces.
 If we find that any bloodborne pathogens are still present, we start the process again until the area is fully disinfected.

 First, we establish 3 zones:

-- The Control Zone: The contamination area where the work takes place.
+- The Control Zone: The contaminated area where the work takes place.

-- The Buffer Zone: Where crime scene cleanup technicians dress in PPE.
+- The Buffer Zone: Where crime scene cleanup technicians don and doff their PPE.

 - The Clean Zone: Where we store tools and equipment to avoid cross contamination.

-We then proceed to remove all visible traces of blood, biological material, dirt, and chemicals from the control zone and remove personal property that cannot be remediated (eg. mattresses, carpeting, and other porous materials).
-Property that cannot be remediated is then disposed of as medical waste.
+We then proceed to remove all visible traces of blood, biological material, dirt, and chemicals from the control zone and dispose of personal property that cannot be remediated (eg. mattresses, carpeting, and other porous materials).
+Property that cannot be remediated is considered medical waste.

-At Aftermath, our vision is to remain the trusted market leader in crime scene cleanup by delivering on our promise of world-class customer service and safety.
+At Aftermath Services, we remain the trusted industry leader in crime scene & blood cleanup by delivering world-class customer service and safety.
 With offices throughout the United States, we can deploy a team of technicians immediately after we receive your request for assistance.
-Call Aftermath today for more information.
+Call Aftermath today at 877-698-6169 for more information.

 University of Nebraska – Lincoln: http://ehs.unl.edu/sop/s-cleanbbp.pdf